southsidefreddy/Guitar_Project/README.md

 ##  **About**

 This is the final project for the Code Louisville Data Analytics level 1 eduction program.
 The goal of it is to use all of the python features that were taught during the course.
 It will be designed to display the basics of performing a data analysis at a foundational level.
 The topic is popular guitar makes and models.
-After a dataframe is loaded imported into the machine the data analysis process will begin.
+After a dataframe is imported into the machine the data analysis process will begin.

 Git Bash was used to load the repo into Visual Studio Code, set up a virtual environment, and install the requirements.txt for the data analysis.